We understand there are times you might want to defer starting your course, take a break from your studies or withdraw altogether.

 Starting your course after deferring

-Complete the Commencement of Studies Following Deferment (CD) form when you are ready to begin your studies.
+You will need to submit a Commencement of Studies Following Deferment (CD) (online) form when you are ready to begin your studies.
 Your offer will expire if you don't begin your studies within one year of deferring.

 The CD form must be lodged by: